-FOR IMMEDIATE RELEASE | October 20, 2016
+FOR IMMEDIATE RELEASE | June 21, 2017

-Contact: John Blasco, (212) 788-7366, firstname.lastname@example.org
+Contact: John Blasco, (212) 677-1077, email@example.com

-“I’m excited to get a hearing after 10 years of proposing legislation that would ban the display of wild or exotic animals now known as Intro 1233,” said NYC Councilwoman Rosie Mendez.
-“I want to thank Councilmember Corey Johnson for co-introducing this bill with me.
-Intro 1233 is and always has been about the safety and security of animals and human beings.
-This bill is a step in ensuring that animals are in their natural state, not confined in boxcars or treated in other inhumane ways and thereby protecting humans from animals that might and have acted ferociously.”
+“It has been a little over 11 years that I first introduced legislation that would ban the display of wild or exotic animals,” said Councilwoman Rosie Mendez.
+“We had our first hearing on October 20th, 2016 and since then Council Member Corey Johnson and I worked with NYC Council attorneys to address issues raised in the hearing.
+Intro 1233 is and always has been about the safety and security of animals, as well as and human beings.
+This legislation will ensure that animals are in their natural state, not confined in small boxcars and/or treated in other inhumane ways.
+Equally important, human beings will be safe from animals that may act ferociously.”

 “We now know more about the proper treatment of wild and exotic animals than we did in the past,” said Council Member Corey Johnson, Chair of the Committee on Health.
 “Entertainment alone is not an excuse to put these animals through more than they ever should have to endure.
 As a City, it’s easy to say that we value the proper treatment of animals.
 The difficult part is ensuring that the proper safeguards are in place to prevent animal mistreatment.
 I thank Council Member Rosie Mendez for her leadership on this issue, as well as our colleagues in the Council and countless advocates who have joined with us in this effort.”